What are the right questions for your food manufacturer?

 Class 4.2 UN 3088 SELF-HEATING SOLID, N.O.S (technical name: Charcoal)

-Carry-over on the other hand is an ingredient or raw material substance used in other forms of food or carried over to the food via the food additive, food enzyme or flavouring.
+Components such as additives, antioxidants, emulsifiers, carriers, colorants, fatty acids, preservatives, and vitamins require definitions that you may find in the Codex.
+Carry-over, on the other hand, is an ingredient or raw material substance used in other forms of food or carried over to the food via the food additive, food enzyme or flavoring.

-10 Is there any use of animal material such as tallow, fatty acid, gelatine film in the primary packaging (food contact) for the product?
-The only way to ensure the primary packaging is free from an animal substance such as tallow oil, fatty acid, gelatine film is to ensure your manufacturer does a migration test.
+The only way to ensure the primary packaging is free from an animal substance such as tallow oil, fatty acid, or gelatine film is to ensure your manufacturer does a migration test.
 Then, you need to specify the purchasing specification.

 2 Comments